 TERMS OF REFERENCE

-7. At CCCF13 it was agreed that the revisions would address measures, supported by scientific data that have become available since adoption of the COP in 2004.

-8. Completion of work is expected by 2021 or earlier.
+- 9. CCCF13 agreed that the revisions would address measures, supported by scientific data, that have become available since adoption of the COP in 2004. - 10.
+Completion of work is expected by 2021.

-PARTICIPATION AND METHOD
+PARTICIPATION AND METHOD OF CONSULTATION